 First and foremost, protein shakes are often nutritionally lacking.
 Most will contain approximately 20 grams of protein, 7 grams of fat and 8 grams of carbohydrates, but lacking in the antioxidants and other phytonutrients as whole foods, grains fruits and vegetables.

 Secondly, protein shakes are definitely limited in what they can do for you and your body.
 You won’t develop more muscle mass or tone if you don’t combine regular training into your lifestyle.
 If you’re going to use shakes, make sure you include them as part of a diet and exercise plan that will help you reach and maintain your fitness goals for the long-term.

 For up to 1kg of Whey Protein Powder you’re looking at around £25 – £30, and for 2kg it’s more like £40 – £50.
 For that kind of money, you could be buying real food that’ll last you a whole week that’s far more nutritious and contains just as much protein.

 Can they be harmful?

-By supplying our bodies with excessive amounts of nitrogen protein shakes can tend to throw everything out of balance and can end up contributing to certain nutritional deficiencies.
-The body must try to eliminate the protein it cannot use that’s found in these supplements and shakes and additional stress and work is given to otu bodies.
+By supplying our bodies with excessive amounts of nitrogen protein shakes can throw everything out of balance.
+The body will try to eliminate the excess protein from these shakes and additional stress and work is created by our bodies.
 Protein supplements are also made from processed foods such as dried egg whites and powdered milk.
 When we eat foods in such a fragmented state they can oversupply the body with some nutrients while creating a deficiency of others.